snaveevans/project-1_deliverable-3/README.md

 ### Project 1 High-Level Requirements

-Using the previous deliverables convert existing web service code from a functional programming format to object-oriented.
-This deliverable must have at least controllers and models.
-Models must contain the business logic and the code that manages the persistent storage.
-Persistent storage for this deliverable will implemented using MySQL 5.x.
+Build an *object-oriented* version of a ReSTful Web Service using PHP 5.x.
+Follow the *[domain-driven design or onion architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html)*.
+Persistent storage for this deliverable will implemented using *MySQL 5.x* only.
+The web service does **NOT** require *SSL* or any *authentication* to be consumed.

-Project 1 is a RESTful Web Service that client(s) can create, read, update, delete or list notes.
-A single note must contain four fields a name, body, username and tag(s).
+The RESTful Web Service will provide client(s) the ability to create, read, update, delete or list notes.
+A single note contains a unique identifier, title, body, owner username and tag(s).
+When getting a list of notes the client(s) should be able to select notes based on a tag or owner username.
+The client(s) should be able to sort the results of the list in either ascending or descending order.

-It also has an endpoint to create, update, delete a user.
-A user object has a username, password (does not need to be hashed) and full name attributes.
-The name, body, tag(s), username, password and full name are just plain text.

-The RESTful API does NOT require SSL or any type of authentication to be used.
-The RESTful API does NOT require any type of persistent storage, meaning everything can be in memory (RAM).
-In other words use PHP arrays for in-memory storage.
-Follow the currently accepted standards concerning RESTful API's as discussed in class.
+The RESTful Web Service will provide client(s) the ability to create, read, update, delete or list users.
+The user information required is first and last name, unique username, password (at least 8, no more than 15, alpha-numeric characters with at least one special character), created timestamp, last login timestamp, last updated timestamp and what groups they belong to.
+There are only *two* groups as this time *admin* and *user*.
+Timestamps should be stored as UTC.
+When querying the API for a user list the client(s) should be able to sort based on last name, username, all timestamps and groups.

+### Key Grading Points

+- DDD/Onion directory structure
+- Persistent storage that is implement agnostic
+- Requests/responses adhere to HATEOS
+- Data is sanitized
+- Data is validated
+- Timestamps are stored in UTC
+- Passwords are not human readable in the database

 This assignment will be turned via pull-requests on the Github class site.